aes89/Plantr./README.md

     has_one :buyer, :class_name => 'User'
     A listing can only be associated with one user id, that is the "buyer". has_one_attached :picture
-    Allows for one image to be uploaded and attached to the listing id. has_many :comments, dependent: :destroy
+    Allows for one image to be uploaded and attached to the listing id.
+Pictures were initially stores in active records, but were moved to AWS has_many :comments, dependent: :destroy
     Comments associated with this listing are deleted with the listing.

 ##### Comment
+    Comments have one author (user id) and one listing (listing id) that they are associated with.
+This association allows the comments to be displayed on the correct listing and the author's name to be automatically displayed.

+###### Relationships:
+    belongs_to :listing
+    belongs_to :user

 #### Controllers
 #### Views

 ### Third Party Services

-### Description of Models

-### Description of Database Relations
+#### Devise
+User features were implemented using the Devise gem.

+#### AWS
+Plantr. uses amazon web services to host images that users upload for their listings.

+#### Stripe
+Plantr.'s payments are handled by Stripe, which allows for securely managed payments.
+Stripe returns a webhook that updates the listing to "unavailable" and updates the "buyer id" to the id of the user that made the payment.

+##### Heroku
+Plantr. is hosted by Heroku.
+Heroku supports the webhook from Stripe as well as the database; PostreSQL.

 ### Database Schema Design
 <img src="resources/schema/schema1.png" width="450" />